Back to Maternal Health Surveillance page

 Pregnancy Risk Assessment Monitoring System (PRAMS)

-The Pregnancy Risk Assessment Monitoring System (PRAMS) is a joint ongoing, site-specific, and population-based surveillance program between state, territorial, and/or local health.
-Developed in 1987, PRAMS was created to reduce infant morbidity and mortality by influencing maternal behaviors before, during, and immediately after live birth.
+The Pregnancy Risk Assessment Monitoring System (PRAMS) is a joint ongoing, site-specific, and population-based surveillance program between state, territorial, and/or local health departments and the Centers for Disease Control and Prevention (CDC).
+Developed in 1987, PRAMS was created to reduce infant morbidity and mortality by influencing maternal behaviors before, during, and after live birth.
 PRAMS is designed to identify groups of pregnant patients and infants who may be high risk for health problems; monitor changes in health status; and measure progress towards goals in improving the health of mothers and infants.

 Does your state participate in PRAMS?